ConnectProject/connect/docs/usage.md

   - a `publicKey`, which is used in your app to initiate the OAuth flow
   - a `secretKey`, which _should be kept secret_ and used only from your server (not the clientside app) at the end of the OAuth flow
 - Still in the dashboard, update your application to enter one or multiple `redirectUris` (separated by a comma).
 Declaring your `redirectUris` let Connect knows where we can redirect the user after they grant access to your app.
 It could be something like `https://yourwebsite.com/connectOAuthRedirect` or for mobile apps `deeplinkscheme://connectOAuthRedirect`
-- In your app, add a button somewhere (for example in your user's preference), that say "Link with Connect", and on click open a browser at the url `https://connect-project.io/authorize?client_id=[publicKey]&redirect_uri=[redirectUri]` (don't forget to replace the `publicKey` with yours, and the `redirectUri` with one from the list you declared in the dashboard)
+- In your app, add a button somewhere (for example in your user's preference), that say "Link with Connect", and on click open a browser at the url `https://connect-project.io/authorize?client_id=[publicKey]&redirect_uri=[redirectUri]&response_type=code` (don't forget to replace the `publicKey` with yours, and the `redirectUri` with one from the list you declared in the dashboard)
 - After opening the previous url in a browser, the user is guided by Connect to login and grant access to your app
-- If the user grants you access, then we will redirect him to `[redirectUri]?authorization_code=[authorization_code]`
+- If the user grants you access, then we will redirect him to `[redirectUri]?code=[authorization_code]`
 - Your app should get the `authorization_code`, send it to your own server, which will perform the secure call to get the access token:

 ```bash